krishna2/krishna2.github.io/if.md

 Nope.
 And Nope.

-### 13. Isn't low fat diet a proven techinque?
+### 13. Isn't low fat diet a proven technique?

 Nope.
 In fact, it is the opposite.
 Many literature studies, experiments goes on to prove that FAT is not bad as it thought out to be.

 Taubes and Fung would go even far and say, it is GOOD.
-In fact, it also seems that many athero sclerosis, what we call "bad chorlesterol"
+In fact, it also seems that many athero sclerosis, what we call "bad cholesterol"
-(ldl), plaque in arteries are all created from Carbs as well.
+(LDL), plaque in arteries are all created from Carbs as well.

 While we are on that, a quick reminder that being overweight or obese is a first step towards a family of diseases now they are calling as "Metabolic Syndrome".
 If left unchecked, this leads to Diabetes, Stroke, Heart Attack and Cancer and many others that in term stem